PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 Try replacing "python3 auto_cal_p5.py" with "python auto_cal_p5_v0.py".
 This will both reduce the number of dependencies required to run the script and handle any issues where your OS may have assigned "python" to Python 3.X instead of "python3".
 You will still need to install pyserial for this to work.

 **2) Serial Ports?** <br/>
 The provided examples work for Octopi if you only have one serial device plugged into the rPi.
-Otherwise, you will need to replace "-p /dev/ttyACM0" with your appropriate serial port. <br/>
+Otherwise, you will need to replace "-p /dev/ttyACM0" with your appropriate serial port, because **it will most likely not be the same as the provided examples.** <br/>
 **Windows Example:** "-p COM3" <br/>
 **Mac Example:** "-p /dev/tty.SOMETHING" (need to replace SOMETHING with your actual value) <br/>
 If you're unsure of what your port name is, try seeing what it's called when you connect to the printer via Octoprint, Pronterface, Repetier, or some other service.
 Otherwise, try Googling, "how to find serial port name on my operating system".